How Christmas is celebrated around the world

 Greenland: Kiviak feast

-If you’re ever in Greenland at Christmastime, consider trying a local delicacy called Kiviak, a traditional holiday fare that’s made by fermenting the raw meat of the arctic auk into a sealskin, which is then buried until it reaches a state of decomposition and fermentation.
+If you’re ever in Greenland at Christmastime, consider trying a local delicacy called Kiviak, a traditional Inuit holiday fare made by fermenting the raw meat of the auk, an arctic bird, inside a sealskin, which is then buried until it reaches the right level of fermentation.
+Kiviak’s flavor compares to blue cheese with cured meat notes.

 Photos by D // Shutterstock